Leonyya/gandalph/README.md

 ```
 Is important for the docker instance to expose exactly the 6379 port, name it whatever you want

+So now this should work only with yarn install without any other dependencies and cloud-free.
 ## Usage
 After installing all the dependencies, if everything installed just fine, you could run
 ```bash